Decoupled Alignment for Robust Plug-and-Play Adaptation: Introduction

+\item {\bf Gate Alignment:} Within these MLP layers, the gate layers play a crucial role in determining whether model outputs align with ethical constraints. \end{itemize}

-\item Methodologically, we propose \sys (as shown \autoref{fig:dapa}) to enhance the security of LLMs against harmful prompts. \sys utilizes memory editing technology to identify the memory space responsible for alignment performance.
-Specifically, we present a delta debugging-based search algorithm to address the challenge of pinpointing the memory space (gate layers) responsible for alignment performance.
+Then, building on these insights, we propose to leverage memory editing techniques \citep{meng2022locating,meng2022mass} to transfer alignment knowledge from a well-aligned LLM to an influenced counterpart within the same model family.
+In particular, we first present a delta debugging-based search algorithm to address the challenge of pinpointing the memory space (gate layers) responsible for alignment performance.
 This allows us to locate the alignment-related modules for memory editing via knowledge distillation.
-Then, we perfrom surgery migrating alignment-related modules from one aligned model to unaligned model to achieve cheap yet effective satefy enhancement.
-As a result, \sys achieves near-optimal alignment performance for LLMs without requiring extensive computational resources or fine-tuning.
+We then apply model fusion (see \cref{sub:model_fusion}), transferring alignment-related modules from an aligned model into the target model to achieve a low-cost yet effective safety improvement.

-\item Empirically, we apply \sys to 17 models from three popular LLM families (LLama2, Mistral, and Gemma), achieving significant safety enhancements with minimal computational effort (adapting \textit{at most} 8.11\% model parameters).
-Specifically, the \sys-aligned models show an average 14.41\% increase in Defense Success Rate (DSR), with one of Gemma's models achieving a dramatic increase of 51.39\%.
-Surprisingly, we achieve this while largely maintaining the core functionalities of the models.
-We evaluate the models' performance using various assessment techniques, including cosine similarity scores, model perplexity, few-shot prompting, and Chain-of-Thought (CoT) methodologies.
-The average degradation in perplexity is only 1.69, and the average drop in model reasoning ability is only 2.59\%. \end{itemize}

-\paragraph{Organization.} \autoref{sec:memory} includes a description of knowledge editing technology in our adaption. \autoref{sec:method} includes the algorithm to search critical memory space responsible for model alignment \autoref{sec:exp} includes the numerical evaluation results to show the efficiency of our adaption. \autoref{sec:conclusion} includes a conclusion and a discussion of future directions.